KBDStudios/Universal-File-Padder-Viewer/README.md

 3. Scroll down to *Exclusions* and click **Add or remove exclusions**.
 4. Click **Add an exclusion** > **Folder**, and select the folder where this tool is located.

-*(Note: While you can temporarily disable Tamper/Real-time protection to force an export, adding a folder exclusion is safer and only needs to be done once!)*
+*(Note: While you can temporarily disable Tamper/Real-time protection to force an export, adding a folder exclusion is safer and only needs to be done once.)*

 ## 📄 License
 This software is provided under a custom Proprietary Freeware License.
 It is strictly for personal, non-commercial use.
 Modification or creation of derivative works is prohibited.
 Please see the LICENSE.txt file for complete details.